vikas-poddar-slalom/katacoda-scenarios/session-03-lab1-helm-intro/step3.md

 * helm install:   upload the chart to Kubernetes
 * helm list:      list releases of charts

-### Run kubernetes-dashboard in Kubernetes cluster
+## Run mysql in Kubernetes cluster

-We will search the official Helm repository for a kubernetes-dashboard chart and install the chart into the locally running Kubernetes cluster
+We will search the official Helm repository for a mysql chart and install the chart into the locally running Kubernetes cluster

-Lets find a kubernetes-dashboard chart.
+Lets find a mysql chart.

 `helm search repo stable`{{execute}}